We Vetted Every Health Sharing Plan — Here Are the 6 Worth Considering

 Full Pricing Comparison Table

-Monthly costs vary by more than 10x depending on the plan and household size.
+Monthly costs vary dramatically.
 CrowdHealth starts as low as $60/month for young, healthy individuals.
-Presidio Healthcare (actual insurance) goes up to $600/month for individuals.
-Most health sharing plans fall in the $115 to $400/month range for a single person.
+Presidio Healthcare (actual insurance) goes up to $600/month.
+Most health sharing plans fall in the $185 to $495/month range for individuals.

 PlanRatingIndividual/moFamily/moSharing CapIUA/Deductible